Manchin says he ‘cannot vote’ for Democrats’ $2 trillion spending package

 Manchin’s stalwart refusal immediately thrust the bill, known as the Build Back Better Act, into fresh political peril.
 Without his support, Senate Democrats simply cannot move the sprawling measure through the narrowly divided chamber even using the process known as reconciliation, an intricate legislative tactic that allows the party to bypass a guaranteed Republican filibuster.

-Biden had sought to assuage Manchin’s concerns in recent days, speaking privately with the moderate holdout in an attempt to win his vote.
-The talks marked a last-ditch effort in the waning hours of the year to dislodge a delayed bill that aims to expand Medicare benefits, authorize pre-kindergarten for all American children, invest new sums to combat climate change and provide a slew of new financial support to help low-income Americans.
+Biden had sought to assuage Manchin’s concerns in recent days, speaking privately with the centrist Democrat in an attempt to win his vote.
+The talks marked a last-ditch effort in the waning hours of the year to dislodge a long-delayed bill that aims to expand Medicare benefits, authorize prekindergarten for all American children, invest new sums to combat climate change and provide a slew of new financial support to help low-income Americans.

-But talks stalled in recent days, as Manchin continued to demand significant changes to the size and scope of the spending package, threatening the ability of Democrats to deliver on many of the promises they made on the 2020 campaign trail.
-The stalemate ultimately left party leaders no choice but to abandon their plan to hold a vote on the bill before Christmas, hoping to return to the debate in 2022.
+But talks quickly stalled, as Manchin continued to demand significant changes to the size and scope of the spending package, threatening the ability of Democrats to deliver on many of the promises they made on the 2020 campaign trail.
+The stalemate ultimately left party leaders no choice but to abandon their plan to hold a vote on the bill before Christmas, a move that meant lawmakers could not act in time to extend a soon-to-expire federal program that provides payments to more than 35 million American families with children.

-In a statement, issued later Sunday, Manchin signaled he could continue negotiating with Biden and other top Democrats on a scaled-back version of the bill.
-But the senator otherwise said he could not “vote to move forward with this mammoth piece of legislation," which he said would “dramatically reshape our society in a way that leaves our country even more vulnerable to the threats we face.”
+In a statement, issued later Sunday, Manchin signaled that he could continue negotiating with Biden and other top Democrats on a scaled-back version of the bill.
+But the senator otherwise said he could not “vote to move forward with this mammoth piece of legislation,” which he said would “dramatically reshape our society in a way that leaves our country even more vulnerable to the threats we face.”

 The White House did not immediately respond to a request for comment.

-Manchin’s comments still drew a sharp rebuke Sunday from Sen. Bernie Sanders (I-Vt.), the leader of the chamber’s budget panel and the chief architect of the spending plan.
+Manchin’s comments drew a sharp rebuke Sunday from Sen. Bernie Sanders (I-Vt.), the leader of the chamber’s budget panel and the chief architect of the spending plan.

 Appearing on CNN’s “State of the Union,” Sanders blasted Manchin for lacking the “guts” to stand up to powerful business lobbyists, including the pharmaceutical industry.
 He called on Democrats to bring the bill to the floor anyway and force Manchin to cast a decisive vote against it.